fsmosca/ThinkerJudge/README.md

 See the [help page](https://github.com/fsmosca/ThinkerJudge/wiki/Help) for more command line options.

 ##### 2. Generate stats
 This will generate plot in png format and save stats to stats.txt.
 Head to head average error per game are also saved in csv format.
+The evaluation starts at move number 12 by default.
+You can change this to any number by `--evaluation-start-move <move number>`.
 `python stats.py --pgn-folder ./docs/pgn --analysis-file ./docs/human_eval.csv >stats.txt`

 ### A. Average error in centipawn comparison